Messi and Putellas voted best players at FIFA awards again

 The best women’s player was Spain’s Alexia Putellas for a second straight year.

-After steering Argentina to World Cup glory in an epic final against Mbappe’s France last year in Qatar, Messi won the best player vote against Mbappe and Karim Benzema to secure the FIFA prize for the seventh time in 14 years.
+After steering Argentina to World Cup glory in an epic final against Mbappé’s France last year in Qatar, Messi won the best player vote against Mbappé and Karim Benzema and secured the FIFA prize for the seventh time in 14 years.

 The three players made the final shortlist in voting by a global panel of national team captains and coaches, selected journalists in each of FIFA’s 211 member countries, plus fans online.

-The 35-year-old Messi also beat Mbappe – who was seeking his first best player award from FIFA – to the Golden Ball trophy awarded by FIFA for the World Cup’s best player.
+The 35-year-old Messi also beat Mbappé — who was seeking his first best player award from FIFA — to the Golden Ball trophy awarded by FIFA for the World Cup’s best player.
+Mbappé earned the Golden Boot as top scorer.

+In the FIFA Awards vote, Messi had 52 points, Mbappé 44, and Benzema 34.

+Mbappé, 11 years younger than Messi at 24 and considered Messi’s heir apparent on the world stage, made the three-man shortlist for the first time.
+He was fourth in voting for the 2018 award, the year he led France to the World Cup title.

 Putellas won her award from Alex Morgan of the United States and Beth Mead, who led England to the European Championship title in 2022.